JakeLin/realestate/README.md

 After I completed HTML, CSS, JavaScript and React courses from Codecademy, I'd like to work on a production-ready project to practise my knowledge. realestate.com.au is a beautiful property website with many components.
 I choose to rebuild the search results page and property details page to improve my web development skills.

 ## Features
-- [x] Property card with carousel component in search results page
+- [x] Property card with carousel component in the search results page
 - [x] Fetch mock data using `useEffect`
 - [x] Navigate from search results to property details page using react Router
 - [x] Hero component in property details page